 Another common mental health problem that can be overlooked for men is.
 Anxiety disorders are some of the most common mental health conditions, affecting around 6.6% of the English population every week, according to No Panic.
 Women are twice as likely to be diagnosed with anxiety as men.
 But this doesn’t necessarily mean that men experience less anxiety – just that they aren’t getting the diagnosis they might need to feel better.

-Thankfully, there are many resources available to help your organisation create a culture that helps men feel supported and listened to.’s video on explores the issues and challenges around mental health in a male-dominated field, and can be a good place to start. has a range of different materials, such as and , that can get people talking and sharing their experience in a pressure-free environment.
+Thankfully, there are many resources available to help your organisation create a culture that helps men feel supported and listened to.’s video on explores the issues and challenges around mental health in a male-dominated field, and can be a good place to start. has a range of different materials, such as postcards and activity packs, that can get people talking and sharing their experience in a pressure-free environment.

 It is important to remember that poor mental health can affect anyone.
 But challenging our perceptions about who is affected, and how, we can start to develop a comprehensive wellness strategy that includes everyone.